 Some leaders also provide non-specific or abstract advice.
-When trying to resolve a conflict, you need to make sure your suggestions are actionable.
+When resolving conflict, you need to make sure your suggestions are actionable.
 Otherwise, you may just add fuel to the fire.

 7. Facilitate Problem-Solving

-As a leader and a mediator, your role isn’t to provide a solution.
+As a leader and a mediator, your role isn’t to provide an obvious solution.
 Try to restrict your interventions to facilitation.

-Offer opportunities for brainstorming and collaborating.
+Offer opportunities for encouraging collaboration and brainstorming sessions.
 When you facilitate problem-solving, you’re also empowering your team to use and develop their conflict resolution skills.

-A top-down solution may be more convenient, but it may fail to address the root of the problem or resolve any negative feelings.
-Resolutions are more meaningful when coworkers or team members develop them organically.
+A top-down solution may be more convenient, but it may fail to address the root cause of the problem or resolve any negative feelings.
+Resolutions are more meaningful when coworkers or direct reports develop them organically.

 8. Promote Flexibility